Tokyo Olympics digest: Canadian women win first-ever gold in football | DW | 06.08.2021

 American Allyson Felix, competing in her first Olympics as a mother, took the bronze, her 10th career Olympic medal.

-Italy won the men's 4x100 meters relay gold at the Tokyo Olympics on Friday.
-Britain took the silver while Canada picked up the bronze medal.
+Italy won the men's 4x100 meters relay gold in a national record 37.50 seconds at the Tokyo Olympics on Friday.
+The Italians edged Britain by 0.01 seconds and Canada took bronze in 37.70.
+It was Italy's first Olympic medal in the relay since a bronze at the 1948 London Olympics.

 Slovenia's Janja Garnbret claimed the first gold medal in women's climbing on Friday, solidifying her dominance in the field, as the sport's debut appearance at the Olympic Games this week drew to a close.